bigwiv/Biopython-cn/chr6.rst

 ``format="clustal"``.

-MUSCLE can also output in GCG MSF format (using the ``msf`` argument), but Biopython can°Øt currently parse that, or using HTML which would give a human readable web page (not suitable for parsing).
+MUSCLE can also output in GCG MSF format (using the ``msf`` argument), but Biopython can‚Äôt currently parse that, or using HTML which would give a human readable web page (not suitable for parsing).

 You can also set the other optional parameters, for example the maximum